-Welcome to Living with Chronic Pelvic Pain Support Community!
+Welcome to Living with Chronic Pelvic Pain Community!

 Living with Chronic Pelvic Pain is a dedicated patient-to-patient support community for patients and families affected by Chronic Pelvic Pain.
 Living with Chronic Pelvic Pain is powered by BensFriends.org, a group of patient support communities for rare diseases, and is run by volunteer moderators who have been affected with chronic pelvic pain disorders.
 If you or your family has been affected by Chronic Pelvic Pain Disorders, consider Living With Chronic Pelvic Pain your second home.
 Living With Chronic Pelvic Pain , as well as the rest of BensFriends.org’s patient communities, is free for members to join.